"Sometimes the only way to truly understand is to understand you can not understand."

 “Okay,” he consented, and a short pause ensued as he just looked at me with reverence.
 “You know…Zar was right.
 Humans are amazing.
 She deserves to have you.”

+I didn’t know quite how to feel about the plural “Humans” being used in the present tense, but I pushed it out of my mind for now.
 “She deserves to have you too, Drab, so give her what she deserves; give her a brother.”

 “You’re welcome.
 Now, if you’ll excuse me, I have some important business to attend to.”

 “Where are you…” I heard him start to say, but I was already out of range.